pfnaibert/LW-SR-VAR/README.md

 Michael Wolf provides `R` codes for those two papers on [his webpage](https://www.econ.uzh.ch/en/people/faculty/wolf.html), in the [publications section](https://www.econ.uzh.ch/en/people/faculty/wolf/publications.html).

 What is found here is merely an edit of those codes.

+If you find any bug, or technical error, please contact me.

 PAPERS and GOALS of the code
 ============================